Osiris-Team/Desku/README.md

 public class Main {
     public static void main(String[] args) throws Exception {

-        // Setup app details
+        // Setup app details.
-        App.init(new DesktopUIManager());
-        App.name = "My-App";
+        App.init(new DesktopUIManager()); // Not needed when using the Desku-Gradle-Starter-App App.name = "My-App";

+        // Create routes.
+        // This is only for demonstration.
+        // Normally you'd create a new class and extend Route instead.
+        // In the "3 lines example" a new random Route is created in App.uis.create().
-        // Create routes
+        // All routes names/paths must start with a "/".
-        // For larger UIs create a new class and extend Route instead Route home = new MRoute("/", () -> { return vertical().add(text("Hello World!")); // Low-code Java UI via static methods });
+        Route home = new MRoute("/", () -> {
+            return vertical().add(text("Hello World!")); // Low-code Java UI via static methods });

-        // Create and show windows
+        // Create and show the window, with the content
+        // loaded by the provided route, in this case "home".
+        // The content is a tree of components which gets "translated" into HTML
+        // and then displayed by the users default webview.
         App.uis.create(home);
     }
 }